 ICSI is one of the most widely recognized and successful treatments for male infertility.
-Intracytoplasmic Sperm Infusion (ICSI) includes the immediate infusion of sperm into eggs got from in vitro fertilization (IVF).
+Intracytoplasmic Sperm Injection (ICSI) includes the injection of sperm into eggs got from in vitro fertilization (IVF).

 To be able to fertilize a woman’s egg, the head of the sperm has to attach to the outside layer of the egg.
-When stuck, the sperm pushes through the external layer to within the egg (cytoplasm), where fertilization happens.
+When fused, the sperm penetrates through the external layer to within the egg (cytoplasm), where fertilization happens.

-In some cases, the sperm can’t infiltrate the external layer, for different kind of reasons.
-The egg’s external layer might be thick or difficult to infiltrate or the sperm ability to swim otherwise called motility may be low.
-In such cases, a technique called intracytoplasmic sperm infusion (ICSI) can possibly be used alongside in vitro fertilization (IVF) to help fertilize the egg.
-In ICSI, a single sperm is infused into the cytoplasm of the egg with a needle.
+In some cases, the sperm can’t penetrate the external layer, for different kind of reasons.
+The egg’s external layer might be thick or difficult to penetrate or the sperm ability to swim otherwise called motility may be low.
+In such cases, a technique called intracytoplasmic sperm injection (ICSI) can possibly be used alongside in vitro fertilization (IVF) to help fertilize the egg.
+In ICSI, a single sperm is injected into the cytoplasm of the egg with a needle.

 ICSI might be prescribed when there is a reason to presume that achieving fertilization conventionally may be difficult.

 ICSI helps to overcome fertility issues, for example,

 There are two different ways that an egg might be treated by IVF: conventional and ICSI.
 In conventional IVF, at least 50,000 swimming sperm are set alongside the egg in a petri dish.
 Fertilization happens when one of the sperm goes into the cytoplasm of the egg.
 In the ICSI procedure, a small needle, called a micropipette, is used to infuse a solitary sperm into the center of the egg.
 With either conventional IVF or ICSI, when fertilization happens, the developed egg (now called an embryo) develops in a laboratory for 1 to 5 days before it is transferred to the woman’s uterus.